 • For 10U/12U/14U each team needs to provide an adult referee (age 18+) who will referee games other than their own child's games.
-They must be certified by taking the Basic Referee clinic (or higher).
+They must be certified by taking the Basic Referee Training (or higher).
 They will earn Referee Points for their team during the season.
 Games are self scheduled in the online Referee Scheduling System.
-The level of game a referee officiates is dependent on their qualification level.
+The level of game a referee officiates is dependent on their qualification level (and the level of games open for self scheduling is limited by that same qualification).
 Note that referees can earn points for a team in one division level even if the game they're officiating is at a different level.
 For example, a parent with a child in the U12 Division can earn points for that U12 team by refereeing games in the U10 Division.
+Also, please note that referee points are NOT earned for 16U/19U games, as those are administered by Area 10E.